 *IMPORTANT UPDATE: Read my post with additional tips for an even better Hydrogen Peroxide spray bottle solution.
 I learned (among other things) that you can screw a spray bottle nozzle directly onto the hydrogen peroxide bottle.
 THIS IS RECOMMENDED, because HP should not be exposed to light.
 It will keep it's effectiveness much longer when stored in the dark, original bottle.

 I started in the kitchen.
-Sprayed it on my granite counters, stainless steel sink, and appliances, let it sit a minute or two, wiped it off with the cloth.
+Sprayed it on my granite counters, quartz counters, stainless steel sink, and appliances, let it sit a minute or two, wiped it off with the cloth.
+(NOTE: let it sit for 5 minutes to fully disinfect surfaces.)
 Sprayed it on my ceramic tile kitchen floor, wiped it off with a microfiber mop (an awesome mop, by the way).
 No rinsing required.
 Everything glistened.
 Everything was disinfected.
-There was no odor, no harmful toxic fumes like you breath when you use chlorine-based cleaners, no harm to the earth.
+There was no odor, no harmful toxic fumes like you breath when you use bleach or chlorine-based cleaners, no harm to the earth.

 Next, the bathroom.
 My bathroom is mostly tile.
 Sprayed it everywhere inside the shower.
 Let it sit for a few minutes so it could go to work on any mildew that might be trying to creep in.
 Sure enough that foaming action (just like on your wounded knee) started appearing in the corners.
 That meant it was killing those milldewy germs that were hiding there.
 Wiped it off and reapplied it for good measure.
 Don't know if I needed to, but it made me feel better.